BeardBear33/mod-instance-tools/README_EN.md

   - emblem_count = number of items required to reset the instance
   - enabled = enables or disables resetting of the given instance
   - comment = informational only
+  - `Warning: do not change enabled for ICC and RS unless you have disabled lockout sharing in worldserver.conf.`

 ## License